mus-format/mus-go/README.md

 - Can run on both 32 and 64-bit systems.
 - Variable-length data types (like `string`, `slice`, or `map`) are encoded as:
   `length + data`.
 You can choose binary representation for both of these parts.
-  By default, the length is encoded using Varint (actually, Varint without ZigZag).
-In this case the maximum length is limited by the maximum value of the `int` type on your system.
-This is ok for use on different architectures, because, if, for example, we try to unmarshal too long string on a 32-bit system, we will get `ErrOverflow`.
 - Supports data versioning.
-- If invalid data is encountered during deserialization, it returns one of the following errors: `ErrOverflow`, `ErrNegativeLength`, `ErrTooSmallByteSlice`, `ErrWrongFormat`.
+- Deserialization may fail with one of the following errors: `ErrOverflow`, `ErrNegativeLength`, `ErrTooSmallByteSlice`, `ErrWrongFormat`.
 - Can validate and skip data while unmarshalling.
+- Can encode data structures such as graphs or linked lists.
 - Supports pointers.
-- Can encode data structures such as graphs or linked lists.
+- Supports oneof feature.
 - Supports private fields.
-- Supports oneof feature.
 - Supports out-of-order deserialization.
 - Supports zero allocation deserialization.